 To successfully complete the first steps, we recommend reading through the following instructions first.
 These instructions will guide you through the map settings and are important for import.

 Once you’ve set up the map and the basic structure of the category and attributes you can import the data.

 Create a file

 To start the import process, you need to have a file containing geolocation data in CSV format ( UTF-8 encoding) .
 The file can easily be exported from a classic excel spreadsheet, XLS format.
 If you have source data in a different format, you can try to convert them to CSV using online converters.
 In this case, however, it is necessary to beware of the consistency of the data, which in some cases may distort the transfer.
-The structure of the file should match your map or categories and attributes, respectively.
-For inspiration you can download sample files in CSV or XLS format.
+The structure of the file should match your map categories and attributes, respectively.
+For inspiration you can download sample files in CSV or XLS format below.

 How to convert XLS to CSV

 Usually, you have data in an excel table, so it’s easy to convert the file to CSV format.
 You just click “File”> “Save As” and select Comma-separated values (.csv) from the menu.
 You can now use this file to import data into Mapotic.

 Use the following steps in Google Docs.
 “File”> “Download As” and select “Comma Separated Values” (.csv Current Sheet) from the menu.